 And then you just have to kind of like I say, you know, don’t think about a 200 and see how far you go make sure you have someone around you but it is incredible to, to kind of go through the same thing used to do day in day out, it’s almost a muscle memory and then for you to experience it all again for the first time.

-And I think it’s it’s really doing Wanting and really scary, but it can be very rewarding and immigrating.
-If you give yourself that that chance.
-I think there’s a lot of people who have that this is a whole other topic but of self identity where, you know, most people as assume that there are a certain person where they derive value in what they do their friends, because they drive, you know, all these portfolios, external factors.
+And I think it’s it’s doing Wanting and scary, but it can be very rewarding and immigrating.
+If you give yourself that chance.
+I think there are a lot of people who have that this is a whole other topic but of self-identity where, you know, most people assume that there is a certain person where they derive value in what they do with their friends because they drive, you know, all these portfolios, external factors.

-And then when you find yourself in a hospital bed, unable to talk a walk or even use your phone, you start you start becoming fairly, very keenly aware of the person you are.
+And then when you find yourself in a hospital bed, unable to talk walk or even use your phone, you start you start becoming fairly, very keenly aware of the person you are.
 And I think it’s, it’s very daunting when you go back out into that world.
-And you have to rediscover you and that at that world and how that inter mingles and whether that works still.
-And that can be very hard to swallow when you realize that you can’t really quite do the same things you used to do.
+And you have to rediscover yourself and that at that world and how that intermingles and whether that works still.
+And that can be very hard to swallow when you realize that you can’t quite do the same things you used to do.

-And you’re discovering that while you’re recovering from stroke, so it’s not an easy thing to reinvent yourself, rediscover yourself and then have to recover from stroke, overcome fatigue, all that kind of jazz.
-And it’s like, I’m going to talk about needing to really dig deep and understand yourself and discover who you are.
+And you’re discovering that while you’re recovering from a stroke, it’s not an easy thing to reinvent yourself, rediscover yourself, and then have to recover from stroke, overcome fatigue, all that kind of jazz.
+And it’s like, I’m going to talk about needing to dig deep and understand yourself and discover who you are.

 They only had to do with stuff that was related to actually helping me grow and have an example of how to be a work guy, but also layer in some other amazing things that I could be not just a work guy.
 I could be a caring person.
 I could be a volunteer, which I am.
 I could be a podcaster which I am And all these things started to come into my reality as in, you don’t have to just be the guy that goes to work and does that and nothing else.
 And then when that’s gone, you’re nobody.